 Three patients reported side effects

+Does the Apetamin Have Any Side Effects?
 Based on the survey report from users of gmedication.com, about No side effects number of people suffered some side effect after consumption of Apetamin.
 All drugs have a portion of undesirable side effects.
 These effects could be irritations too insignificant for the patient to even notice.
 However, the side effects of drugs may be determined by several factors like severity of disease and conditions associated with individual patients.
 However, one of the biggest factors is the dosage consumed.
 The higher the quantity taken by an individual, the greater the healing effect and the corresponding side effect.
 All patients have their different intensity of side effects.
 Ensure you consult your health care provider immediately you notice an unusual side effect affect the consumption of Apetamin.

-No side effects3
+No side effects

 100.0%